psamp/psamp.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hello, I'm a first-year PhD student in computer science at the University of Pennsylvania, advised by [Danaë Metaxa](https://metaxa.net).
-My research broadly lives athe intersection of justice-oriented human-computer interaction and identity/marginalization.
+My research broadly lives at the intersection of justice-oriented human-computer interaction and identity/marginalization.
 I study the construction and use of sociotechnical systems with lenses from Black feminism and queer of color critique.

 Prior to my PhD, I graduted from Spelman College with a B.S. in Computer Science.
 Additionally, I interned at Adobe Research, Etsy, and Amazon in software engineering and research scientist capacities.

-Current topics of interest: advertising systems, machine learning, algorithmic "fairness" and auditing, and tech-related pedagogical and policy interventions
+Current topics of interest: advertising systems, machine learning, algorithmic "fairness" and auditing, and tech-related pedagogical and policy interventions.

 ***